githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions2.md

 Lets go back to our `ci-cd-with-actions` repository to make changes to the CD workflow
    - Go to 'Your repositories' from your profile icon and open the `ci-cd-with-actions` repository

-1. For production environment, we want to add protection rules by configuraing approvals.
-Also, as we are publishing to a separate repository, we will need the access token to deoply to GitHub Pages for that repository.
-So, for adding an approval protection rule and to store the access token as a secret specific to this environment, we will configure a new Environment named `Production` in `ci-cd-with-actions` repository
+1. Production environments are genrally governed by policies.
+So we will mimic that in our 'production' environment by adding protection rules specifically by configuraing approvals.
+Given that we are hosting the 'production' instance of GitHub pages in a different repository, we will configure the access token that will be required by Actions workflow to deploy.
+Think of this step as configuring credentials to your production compute where you intend to deploy.
+For adding an approval protection rule and to store the access token as a secret specific to this environment, we will configure a new Environment named `Production` in `ci-cd-with-actions` repository
    - Open `Settings` tab -> open `Environments`
    - Click on `New environment`
    - Give Name as `Production` and press `Configure environment`